matrix-org/matrix.org/content/twim-guide.md

 The regular deadline is 16:00 CE(S)T "Paris time" and submitting in time will ensure your news get included in the blog if you have followed the above steps successfully.
-If you operate in a time zone that makes it difficult to keep to this time frame on the same day, if may thus be advisable to share your news on the preceding (European) day.
+If you operate in a time zone that makes it difficult to keep to this time frame on the same day, it may thus be advisable to share your news on the preceding (European) day.
 Sometimes life happens and the editors have to announce an earlier deadline on a best effort basis, but this is extremely rare.
 Usually, submissions will close at or shortly after 16:00.